DCC-EX/dcc-ex.github.io/docs/contributing/index.rst

 Thank you for your interest to help!

-Here you find all necessary ressources and information for contributing to the DCC-EX ++ project should you be interested to participate.
+Here you'll find all the necessary resources and information for contributing to the DCC++EX project should you be interested to participate.
 Do not hesitate to contact us for more information and discussion.

 .. toctree::